jornamon/mp-bmp3xx-full/tutorial.md

 In both cases, it will return the contents of the last new reading.
 After a measurement in forced mode, the sensor will go back to sleep. `forced_read()` method changes the mode again to forced whenever you use it, so you don't have to worry about it.

 Understand the difference between normal and forced mode.
 In normal mode, the sensor is always measuring, while in forced mode it sleeps until you ask for a measurement.
 In normal mode, the ODR is the time between measurement.
-This guarantees that measurements are taken at regular intervals, which is very important if you plan to apply any kind of digital filtering to the received samples.
+This guarantees that measurements are taken at regular intervals, which is **very important if you plan to apply any kind of digital filtering to the received samples**.

 In normal mode (without using forced_read), the driver will return the contents of the last sample immediately, even if it's the same data.
 If in doubt, use normal mode with an adequate ODR for the application, but forced mode may be useful in some cases.
 If you need to take measurements at irregular intervals, you can use forced mode and let the sensor sleep between measurements making it more energy efficient.
 Also ODR is limited to 655360ms (10.9 minutes) so if you need to take measurements  at longer intervals, you can use forced mode too.